mblack1/TextbookScreenshotter/README.md

 Last but not least, upload your book to Libgen using username: **genesis**, password: **upload**

 If you get a memory error you can try reducing the loop size and running it multiple times.
 (Instead of "for i in range(0, book_length)" change to "for i in range(0, book_length/2)")

-**All credit goes to [u/elitesla](https://www.reddit.com/user/elitesla) on reddit.
-I am just putting it on github for more people to find.**